Last updated on July 25th, 2023 at 08:06 am

 Having an unlevel trailer can lead to some surprising and unpleasant accidents should you hit something wrong.
 Your RV’s clearance matters a lot, especially with bumps and rocks in the road!

-No matter how level your rig is, the longer travel trailer you have, the more dangerous it can be to tow.
+No matter how level your rig is, the longer the travel trailer you have, the more dangerous it can be to tow.
 This is especially true for long RVs that still only have a single axle- an unevenly weighted rig can be even harder to control.

 If you think of an RV as a seesaw, with the center point being your axle and tires, it can become clear very quickly how weight plays a role in your overall safety on the road.
 Choosing to pack a trailer with all of your weight toward the back can make for an uneven seesaw!